 “The Big Forest Hike was an extraordinary experience and the highlight of my trip to Costa Rica."

-If you are looking for transportation from Monteverde to La Fortuna or from La Fortuna to Monteverde, the Big Forest Hike is a unique and adventurous way to transfer between Monteverde and the Arenal area in one day.
-This personalized eco-adventure gives you the opportunity to arrive at your destination by traveling through the cloud forest, a raw, tropical landscape with amazing views, on foot and/or on horseback.
-We can help you customize the adventure based on your needs, desires, and destination – this includes choosing the duration of the trip and whether you’d like to travel completely by foot, or a combination of by foot and by horse back.
+If you are looking for transportation from Monteverde to La Fortuna, the Big Forest Hike is a unique and adventurous way to transfer between two of Costa Rica’s most beautiful destinations.
+This personalized eco-adventure gives you the opportunity to arrive at your destination by traveling through the cloud forest, a raw, tropical landscape with amazing views, on foot and/or horseback riding through Costa Rica.
+We can help you customize the adventure based on your needs, desires, and destination – this includes choosing the duration of the trip and whether you’d like to travel completely by foot, or a combination of by foot and by horseback riding in Costa Rica.

-To travel through the wilderness of Costa Rica’s preserved land, its forest trails and remote farms offers a challenging experience.
-A good level of health and fitness is required for this trek, but the rewards are life-long memories.
-A shuttle company can ship unnecessary luggage to your destination, be it Monteverde or La Fortuna.
+To travel through the wilderness of Costa Rica’s preserved land, forest trails, and remote farms, hiking offers a challenging experience.
+A good level of health and fitness is required for hiking in Costa Rica wilderness and horseback riding from Monteverde to Arenal, but the rewards are life-long memories.
+A shuttle company can ship unnecessary luggage to your destination, be it La Fortuna or Monteverde, Costa Rica.
+It is recommended to do this route from Monteverde, Costa Rica to La Fortuna, Costa Rica, but you can also do the route from La Fortuna, Costa Rica to Monteverde, Costa Rica.

 This is the standardized, most popular version of our Big Forest Hike.
-However, we can help you customize the tour to fit your needs and desires.
-If you prefer to hike the whole way and not ride horses, the price will be decreased accordingly.
+However, we can help you customize the tour to fit your needs and desires while visiting Costa Rica.
+Hiking the whole way is possible if you do not want to do any horseback riding, and the price will be decreased accordingly.

-You will start at Mirador San Gerardo, a $20 taxi ride from downtown Santa Elena.
+You will start at Mirador San Gerardo, a $20 taxi ride from downtown Santa Elena in Monteverde, Costa Rica.
 This is a great place for taking photos of the magnificent views of the reserves, lake, and volcano.
-There is a restaurant and lodging here, so be sure to reserve breakfast before the tour if you’d like to eat.
+There is a restaurant and lodging here, so be sure to reserve breakfast before the tour if you’d like to eat before hiking Costa Rica.
 You can also spend the night here beforehand, which is recommended.
-We’ll start horse back riding at 8 am for about 1.5 hours down the cloud forest mountains through a typical back country farmland and forest horse trail.
-Then, we’ll continue on a foot trail hiking through raw wilderness for about three hours, reaching a camping farm for a rest stop.
-After that, we’ll take another horse back ride that will bring you out of the forest and around Lake Arenal all the way to the town of El Castillo, where the tour ends in the late afternoon.
+We’ll start horseback riding in Monteverde, Costa Rica at 8 am, and we travel on horseback for about 1.5 hours down the Monteverde cloud forest mountains through a typical back country farmland and forest horse trail.
+Then, we’ll continue on a foot trail, hiking through raw Costa Rica wilderness for about three hours, reaching a camping farm for a rest stop.
+After that, we’ll go horseback riding through Costa Rican rainforest once again, and that will bring you out of the forest and around Lake Arenal all the way to the town of El Castillo, where the tour ends in the late afternoon.
 Congratulations, you have crossed the continental divide without using any fossil fuels!
 El Castillo offers many lodging and restaurants and transportation services.
 Travelers can spend the night and take a shuttle the next day back to Monteverde over the lake or a shuttle or a bus to La Fortuna.
-Don’t miss out on the hot springs.
+Don’t miss out on the hot springs, which are a great stop after hiking in Costa Rica.
 If you wish to continue on into La Fortuna on the same day, you can take the 4pm shuttle or a taxi as long as you plan ahead.

 Start at 8 am at La Gavilana in the town of El Castillo (or arrange prior for pick up at the place of your choice in El Castillo).
-We’ll head out on a 2-hour horse ride around Lake Arenal, enjoying great volcano views before we continue up into the reserve to reach the beginning of the trail.
-We’ll then continue on a foot trail through a raw wilderness for about three hours.
-Finally, we’ll take another horse back ride up the mountains toward the cloud forest and continental divide for about three hours (allowing for a refreshment stop), ending the tour at Mirador San Gerardo late afternoon.
+We’ll go horseback riding around Lake Arenal, Costa Rica, enjoying great volcano views before we continue on horseback up into the reserve to reach the beginning of the trail.
+We’ll then continue on a foot trail, hiking through a raw Costa Rica wilderness for about three hours.
+Finally, we’ll take another horseback ride up the Costa Rican mountains toward the cloud forest and continental divide for about three hours (allowing for a refreshment stop), ending the tour at Mirador San Gerardo in Monteverde, Costa Rica late afternoon.
 This is a great place for views (Mirador = Viewpoint) of the reserves, lake, and Volcano Arenal.
 If you would like, it is possible to reserve dinner and lodging here.
 Otherwise, you can take a $20 taxi ride to downtown Santa Elena.
 Congratulations, you have crossed the continental divide without burning any fossil fuels!

 The cost of the standard version described in the itinerary section is